wp-plugins/syntaxhighlighter-tinymce-button/readme.txt

 4. This is setting panel.

 == Changelog ==

+= 0.7.1 =
+* New fullscreen mode in WordPress 3.2 or higher was also supported.

 = 0.7 =
 * Added the "Dafault languages settings for your buttons" options.